 - Freshly ground black pepper

 Fundamental rule: never marinate bonito for more than 30 minutes.
-The acid from the lemon or vinegar starts to cook the surface protein, which makes it difficult to get a good sear on the grill.
+The acid from lemon or vinegar starts to cook the surface protein, making it difficult to achieve a good sear on the griddle.
 You want flavor, not ceviche.

-- Temper the bonito: take the fish out of the fridge 20 minutes before cooking.
-A cold bonito in the center will take longer to cook, meaning an overcooked exterior by the time the center is done.
+- Bring bonito to room temperature: take the fish out of the fridge 20 minutes before cooking.
+Cold bonito in the center will take longer to cook, meaning an overcooked exterior by the time the center is done.

-- Heat the grill to maximum: you need a really hot grill.
-Drop a few drops of water: if they instantly evaporate with a sizzle, it's ready.
+- Heat the griddle to maximum: you need a really hot griddle.
+Drop a few drops of water: if they evaporate instantly with a sizzle, it's ready.

-- Oil on the fish, not on the grill: brush the bonito with a thin layer of olive oil.
-If you put oil on a hot grill, it smokes and generates bitter flavors.
+- Oil the fish, not the griddle: brush the bonito with a thin layer of olive oil.
+If you put oil on the hot griddle, it will smoke and generate bitter flavors.

-- One flip: flip it only once.
+- Flip only once: turn it over only once.
 Multiple flips mean multiple heat losses and an uneven sear.

-Grilled northern bonito has a powerful flavor and meaty texture that calls for accompaniments with personality:
+Grilled northern bonito has a powerful flavor and meaty texture that calls for side dishes with personality:

-- Roasted piquillo peppers: their natural sweetness complements the intensity of the bonito.
-You can use them as a base.
+- Roasted Piquillo Peppers: their natural sweetness complements the intensity of the bonito.
+You can serve them as a base.

 Quick Sauces

-- Green sauce (Salsa verde): parsley, garlic, olive oil, and a touch of vinegar.
-Classic and infallible.
+- Green Sauce (Salsa Verde): parsley, garlic, olive oil, and a touch of vinegar.
+Classic and foolproof.

-- Canarian green mojo: cilantro, garlic, cumin, vinegar, and oil.
-Powerful and aromatic.
+- Canarian Green Mojo: cilantro, garlic, cumin, vinegar, and oil.
+Potent and aromatic.

 Northern Bonito: Why It's Different from Southern Bonito